 NRA Accountants’ List of Top Concerns Memo

-In 2018 and 2019, NRA accountants put together a list of concerns they had about the NRA’s business practices for the NRA Audit Committee.
+In 2018, NRA accountants put together a list of concerns they had about the NRA’s business practices for the NRA Audit Committee.
 This list has previously been referenced in press accounts of the NRA’s financial mismanagement, but now thanks to the NRA’s failed bankruptcy trial we have the actual memo (attached below).
 The document, marked NYAG Exhibit 72 from the NRA’s bankruptcy trial, is among the more revelatory court records made public.
 NRA Watch has reviewed the exhibit and includes some highlights below.

 - “Financial Conflicts of Interest” among the Senior Management: Specifically notes that CFO Woody Phillips “payments made to ‘significant other’”; discusses fundraiser Tyler Schropp relationship with a vendor; and has a passage on Josh Powell where, among other things, it notes “wife recently hired at top vendor, father paid by a top vendor with fees passed through to NRA on vendor bills….”